 Accept a vacancy in the same or an equal or lower class or class option in which the employee previously served or for which the employee is determined to be qualified by the Employer.

-Bump the least senior employee in the same or an equal or lower class or class option in which the employee previously served.

 If none of these options are available, the employee shall be laid off.